shubhamkej/Harry-Potter-GPT/README.md

-# Harry Potter Agentic RAG Chatbot
+# The Forbidden LibrAIry Agentic RAG Chatbot

-An intelligent conversational AI chatbot that answers questions about the Harry Potter universe using **Agentic RAG** (Retrieval-Augmented Generation).
+An intelligent conversational AI chatbot that answers questions about the Harry Potter book universe using **Agentic RAG** (Retrieval-Augmented Generation).
 The chatbot autonomously decides when to retrieve information from the Harry Potter books and provides accurate, contextual answers.

 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![LangChain](https://img.shields.io/badge/LangChain-0.3-green.svg)
 ![OpenAI](https://img.shields.io/badge/OpenAI-GPT--4o-orange.svg)
 ![Streamlit](https://img.shields.io/badge/Streamlit-1.42-red.svg)

-## ✨ What Makes This Special?
+## What Makes This Special?

 This isn't just a simple question-answering system.
 It's an **agentic system** where an AI agent makes intelligent decisions about:
 - **When** to retrieve information from the knowledge base